MENU

 Our questionnaire

-To this end we have created our proprietary questionnaire.
+To this end we have created a proprietary questionnaire.
 It has been designed to assess how the company is run, how it interacts with the environment, and how it treats its staff and the wider community.

 As well as obtaining information from public sources, news releases and creditable independent assessments, we engage directly with senior executives within the companies themselves.